underoot/underoot.github.io/content/blog/2024/03/13/ruble-roller-coaster.md

 ---
-title: Ruble roller coaster
+title: Ruble Roller Coaster
 description: >
-  I've build during one evening 3D visualization, art object of Ruble roller coaster, which is a metaphor of exchange rate of russian ruble to US dollar.
+  I've build during one winter evening art object of Ruble Roller Coaster, which is a metaphor of exchange rate of russian ruble to US dollar.
 splash: content/splash.png
 ---